How to roll polyurethane without bubbles

 Wiping the brush along the side of the can creates bubbles.
 It brings bubbles inside the mixture in the gallon.
 Take your project brush to the surface to start the process as it transfers the bubbles to the surface.

-You still have the chance to get rid of the bubbles whilst the polyurethane is still fresh.
 Dab the bubbles with the tip of the brush and run the project brush along the surface.
 By doing so, you are flattening the bubbles, and they disappear into the finish.
+You still have the chance to get rid of the bubbles while the polyurethane is still fresh.

 Bubbles in a hard finish